obytes/terraform-aws-ecs-boomi/README.md

 Terraform module setting up and provisioning Boomi dockerized infrastructure

+### Setup
+ - Create terraform.tfvars to define the required variables mentioned below under providers/prd
+ - Run terraform plan/apply for the common module to set up all the required resources in order to to run the Boomi ecs container
+ - Run terraform plan/apply for the boomi module to create the boomi ecs container and map it to your boomi account.

-Find instructions to deploy this on: https://www.obytes.com/blog/sending-notifications-to-slack-using-aws-chatbot
+Find instructions to setup this on: https://www.obytes.com/blog/sending-notifications-to-slack-using-aws-chatbot

 <!--- BEGIN_TF_DOCS --->
 ## Requirements